 I tried a different solution which I found here.
 I left everything on the NAS unchanged.
-In the registry of my Windows PC, I enabled insecure guest logons for the SMB client.
+In the local group policy settings of my Windows PC, I enabled insecure guest logons for the SMB client.
 This allows the PC to connect to SAMBA shares which are not protected by a password (such as the Public folder on a QNAP NAS).

 Note: The description says that “if you do not configure this policy setting, the SMB client will allow insecure guest logons.”
 This was not true for me on Windows 11 21H2, the setting had to be explicitly enabled.
 On other PCs running Windows 10, the described behavior was correct and the entire problem never appeared.

 Now (and after the IP ban period has expired, of course) it was possible to access the NAS through the file explorer.
 Clicking on a protected folder brought up the Enter network credentials dialog: